Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 The most compelling framing is simple:

-Sutton SignWriting already exists as a working, globally used system with software, data, and standards.
+Sutton SignWriting already exists as a working international system with documented use, software, data, and standards.

 What it lacks is stable institutional stewardship.